georgebyte/georgebyte.com/_drafts/angular-state-management-with-observable-store-services.md

 }
 {% endhighlight %}

-The last thing left to do to make this little example work is to add a `super` call to `CoffeeElectionStore`'s constructor in order to correctly initialize store's state when creating an instance of the `CoffeeElectionStore` store.
+One last thing to do to make this little example work is to add a `super` call to `CoffeeElectionStore`'s constructor in order to correctly initialize the state when creating an instance of the `CoffeeElectionStore`.

 {% highlight typescript linenos %}
-...
 constructor () {
   super(new CoffeeElectionState());
 }
-...
 {% endhighlight %}

-Each created instance of `CoffeeElectionStore` now has a way of getting its current state or an observable of state and setting the state.
-To make it more useful, some feature specific methods to modify the state (similar to Redux reducers) should be added.
+With the above code in place, each instance of `CoffeeElectionStore` has a way of setting the state and getting its current state or an observable of its state.
+To make it more useful, some feature specific methods to modify the state (similar to Redux reducers) should be added:

 {% highlight typescript linenos %}
 @Injectable()